apivideo/ffprobeavideo/README.md

 # FFPROBE

-FFprobe is an opens ource tool that is a part of FFMPEG.
+FFprobe is an open source tool that is a part of FFMPEG.
 It provides you with basic details about the video - how it was encoded, the bitrate, etc.

 This application runs ffprobe on a NodeJS server.
 Enter the URL of a video in the form, and receive the results from FFPROBE.